-Courtesy Appointment to History Assistant Professor in Ethnic Studies
+Courtesy Appointment to History Associate Professor in Ethnic Studies

 Tony Hazard is currently an assistant professor in the Ethnic Studies department with a courtesy appointment in the History department at Santa Clara University.
 Dr. Hazard's research and teaching explore the issue of "race" in recent United States history.
 Along with engaging connections between social and cultural history with the history of anthropology, Dr. Hazard approaches U.S. history from transnational and global perspectives.
 He has been a postdoctoral fellow in Science in Human Culture at Northwestern University, a Library Resident Fellow at the American Philosophical Society, a Graduate Associate at the Center for the Humanities at Temple University, and a Visiting Assistant Professor of History at Northwestern University.
 Dr. Hazard earned the PhD in History at Temple University and the BA in African American Studies at Arizona State University.